Dakuur/fitbit-clockface/README.md

 # Fitbit Clock APP

-A Ferrari clockface for the Fitbit Sense smartwatch
+A Ferrari clockface for the Fitbit Sense smartwatch.
+User's BPM displayed as kilometers per hour.

 ## Screenshots